SteelCompendium/data-gen/Ancestries/Devil.md

  ON DEVILS

 Adelard scuttled across the floor of his basement, a heavy tome clutched in one hand, his index finger marking a page.
-Occasionally he would stop, open the book, consult a diagram, look at the chalk markings he’d made on the floor, tilt his head, then bend down and refine or rub out an esoteric symbol.
+Occasionally he would stop, open the book, consult a diagram, look at the chalk markings he'd made on the floor, tilt his head, then bend down and refine or rub out an esoteric symbol.

 One of the red candles suddenly guttered out, making the small room noticeably darker.
 “Damn and blast!” he hissed.
 Then he relit it from another candle.

 Stepping back to admire his handiwork, Adelard crossed his arms and nodded.
-He’d spent his last coppers on the candles—they weren’t cheap.
+He'd spent his last coppers on the candles—they weren't cheap.
 And he feared the skull might be fake, but did it matter?
-The book just said *a skull*—it didn’t even specify a human skull!
+The book just said *a skull*—it didn't even specify a human skull!
 Did it matter if it was real?
 It was probably real.
 What kind of market was there for replica skulls?
 But it was awfully cheap.
 Anyway, did it matter?
 How would the ritual know if the skull was real?

 He was wittering, putting off the inevitable.
 He pulled himself together.
-It was either going to work, or it wasn’t, and wittering wasn’t going to help.
+It was either going to work, or it wasn't, and wittering wasn't going to help.
 He opened the book and turned the page—then began to speak the ritual.

 Moments later, the candles flared, there was a burst of flame, and acrid brimstone filled his nostrils.
 When the smoke cleared… there was a devil standing in his basement—dark purple skin, horns, even a twitching tail.

 “Aha!
 Yes, finally.”
 It rubbed its hands together.
-“It’s about time,” the creature said, pulling on the bottom of his waistcoat to straighten it.
+“It's about time,” the creature said, pulling on the bottom of his waistcoat to straighten it.
 “Now then!
 How does it go?
 Oh, yes.”
 He cleared his throat.
 “On behalf of my lord, his grace Archduke Dispater, Lord of Dis, I am empowered to offer you…”

 But his speech fell on deaf ears.

 “It worked!”
 Adelard said, holding his clenched fists up.
 “Ahahaha!
 It worked!
 Finally, after years!
 I will have my revenge!
 Hahaha…!” *cough* *cough* Adelard was suddenly gripped by a coughing fit, but he kept crowing.
 “Dismiss me from service, will they?! *cough* Old and useless… am I?!
-I’ll show them!”
+I'll show them!”
 He coughed again, fighting to breathe now.
 “I will hex them and torture them until they…”

 He stopped cavorting and capering, and his eyes went wide.
 “Until they… until…” He clutched his chest.